Make an Appointment

 Writing Centre appointment maximums

-In order to allow as many students as possible to make use of the Writing Centre, we limit the number of appointments each student may make to two appointments per week and a total of ten appointments each term.
+Generally, in order to allow as many students as possible to make use of the Writing Centre, we limit the number of appointments each student may make to two per week.
+There is no set limit on appointments per semester; however, if a student is approaching 10 to 12 appointments in a semester, we have an assessment appointment with the student to evaluate how many more appointments may be needed.
+If you have questions about these policies, please send us an email.

 Self-disclosure and confidentiality at the Writing Centre

-Academic assignments, course progress, and matters of a personal and private nature can be discussed with advisors, coaches or tutors in Student Affairs.
-Your discussion with advisors, coaches or tutors will be considered confidential with three exceptions:
+Academic assignments, course progress, and matters of a personal and private nature are kept confidential in Student Affairs (the Writing Centre is an academic unit of Student Affairs).
+Your discussion will be considered confidential with three exceptions:

 - When an advisor, coach or tutor believes that you may be at risk of harm to yourself or someone else;